RIAPS/riaps-integration/riaps-node-creation/README_NANO.md

+# NOTE: THIS DEVICE IS NO LONGER SUPPORTED

 # Create NVIDIA Jetson Nano Base Image (4GB)

 These are instructions on how the NVIDIA Jetson Nano base image was created.